go-training/workshop-20220527/02-graceful-shutdown/03-worker-pool/03.waiting-group/homework/README.md

 # Homework

-How to fix the goroutine leak?
+1. How to fix the goroutine leak (create new method to handle channel)?
+2. integrate sync.WaitGroup method in Queue package.